HeronErin/OSU-notes/README.md

 ## College notes

 Notes for for college classes taken in obsidian.
-The obsidian to html converter seems to suck with LaTEX, so it is a complete mess.
+The obsidian to html converter seems to suck with LaTeX, so it is a complete mess.
+Plus my notes are a complete **mess!**

 CLICK [HERE](https://heronerin.github.io/OSU-notes/) FOR THE SITE